Reviews You Can Rely On

 Ease of Use

-The Tune 720 BT offers okay ease of use, but some key problems impact its performance.
+The Tune 720 BT offers decent ease of use, but some key issues affect its performance.

 Customization

 These headphones have the same robustly customizable EQ as other JBL headphones we've tested.
-The in-app EQ presets offer a nice range of options if you don't know exactly what you want to dial in on the fully adjustable EQ map.
-They also boast Voice Aware, which helps control how much of your voice you hear during calls.
-They have button-based controls, and while effective, they are similar in shape, size, and distances apart, making them prone to accidental pressing.
+The in-app EQ presets offer a nice range of options for those unsure about using a fully adjustable EQ map.
+They boast Voice Aware, which helps control how much of your voice you hear during calls.

 Connectivity

-These have multipoint connectivity, connecting two Bluetooth devices simultaneously.
-We found them much easier to connect than their premium sibling.
-They're faster to set up on Android than Apple devices, but pair with both without issues.
-They also seem to stay connected to both devices instead of dropping the connection and reconnecting, which we witnessed in some competitors.
+These headphones feature multipoint connectivity, allowing for simultaneous connection to up to two Bluetooth devices.
+We found them to be much easier to connect with than their premium sibling.
+They're faster to set up on Android devices than on Apple devices, but they pair with both without issues.
+They maintained a stable connection to both devices.

 Battery